Cosmology with voids: Introduction

 We follow two complementary approaches to understand voids in the cosmological context.
 Following \cite{blumenthal1992}, we examine the evolution of \ideal\ spherical voids numerically.
 This approach lays the foundation for relating the void depths and outflows to the underlying cosmology.
 We refine the cosmological constraints provided by the analytic analysis by generating a large suite of $n$-body models that treat the growth of large-scale structure in the quasilinear regime \cite{zeldovich1970, white2014, nadathur2019zel, stopyra2021, schuster2023}.
 This application of the adhesion approximation \cite{weinberg1990} enables the realization of snapshots of large-scale structure in patches of the universe along with the construction of lightcones that mimic large redshift surveys.
 We demonstrate that in theory, when the entire phase space is available, voids place tight constraints on the underlying cosmology.
 Any significant difference between these constraints from voids and other cosmological measurements may provide insight into the dynamical effects of dark energy.

 We focus on the dynamics of matter flow \textit{within} voids where the ratio of dark matter density to dark energy density is generally low.
 Other work has considered the interface between (linear) voids and (nonlinear) neighboring high-density regions, including void shapes and void-galaxy cross correlations \cite{alcock1979, lee2009, hamaus2015, cai2016, nadathur2019crossx, woodfinden2022}.
 These analyses often depend on one or a few large-scale $n$-body simulations of the standard cosmology to compare theory and observation.
-Here we explore a wide range of models, including $O(100)$ $n$-body realizations with $10^7$--$10^9$ particles to assess sensitivity to a broad range of cosmological parameters.
+Here we explore a wide range of models, sampling over 100 realizations of the cosmic density and velocity fields with $10^7$--$10^9$ particles to assess sensitivity to a broad range of cosmological parameters.

 Section \ref{sec:bg} describes the suite of cosmological models we use as a test bed.
 In section~\ref{sec:voidsideal}, we examine \ideal\ voids to assess the role of matter and dark energy in void evolution.
 We use linear theory to interpret the results and we extract cosmological parameters from simple void properties (section~\ref{sec:cozestideal}).
 In section~\ref{sec:voidsrealish}, we use a fast $n$-body algorithm, the adhesion approximation \cite{weinberg1990}, to sample void properties in more realistic scenarios.
 We assess these simulated voids as probes of the parameters of the background cosmology (section~\ref{sec:cosmoreal}).
 In section~\ref{sec:redshift} we consider voids in currently observable redshift space and highlight important differences between the properties of voids in real and redshift space.
 We conclude in section~\ref{sec:conc}.